Toyota C-HR vs Suzuki Vitara

 Who Should Buy Which?

-Buy the Suzuki Vitara if: You want the lower entry price, need more boot space, or prefer Suzuki's approach to design and ownership experience.
+Buy the Suzuki Vitara if: You want the lower entry price, need stronger towing, or prefer Suzuki's approach to design and ownership experience.

 The Verdict

-The Toyota C-HR takes 4 of 6 key spec categories.
+The Toyota C-HR takes 5 of 7 key spec categories.
 The Toyota C-HR will save you roughly $313 a year in fuel.
-If boot space matters, the Suzuki Vitara has a clear edge.
 The Toyota C-HR adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.